leminhtuan2015/Today-I-Learn/ios_android/ios_android_api_level.md

 * Android 5.0 : **API 21**
 * Android 7.0 : **API 24**
 * Android 7.1.1, Android 7.1 : **API 25**

+### How Apple/Google update IOS/Android Version

+* With Apple, they do both:
+  * Develop IOS opera system
+  * Develop Device - IPhone, IPad ...

+Therefor when they have a new IOS version (10.0 -> 10.1) they can **immediately** notify to all IOS device for update new IOS version

+*